On this page:

 Harvinder is a qualified accountant with excellent technical and financial analysis skills, and uses his experience to rapidly identify challenges and priorities in business support functions.
 He has driven delivery of change improvements in control, accuracy, efficiency and levels of service through design and implementation of solutions tailored to evolving needs.

-Previous roles include:
+His previous roles include:

-He sponsored a year-long ‘proof of concept’ project to consider how we can use data, and to understand the implications of data sharing, working across local government, public health and the NHS.
+Ed has experience of working with the NHS including as a member of the digital board for health in North London, dealing with care and wellbeing in a community setting and insight into local authority, health care and commissioning.
+He has sponsored a year-long ‘proof of concept’ project to consider how data can best be used, and to understand the implications of data sharing, and to improve working across local government, public health and the NHS.

 Ian is a chartered accountant with extensive experience in public accounting and auditing, and board and audit committee work in the private, public health and charity sectors.